Whether to intimidate small animals or score a meal, using a slingshot is one of the primitive skills you must learn.

 Aim slightly above your target, make sure nothing will block the path, and then release of your ammo.
 Practice using both eyes when aiming; this improves your accuracy compared to using just your dominant eye.
 Pull the band and stretch it out until it forms a triangle.

-7. Releasing the Band to Fire
+Step 7: Release the Band to Fire

-Before releasing, make sure you have a clean shot, and there are no obstructions ahead aside from your target.
+Before releasing, make sure you have a clean shot and there are no obstructions ahead aside from your target.
 Know that the length of your band determines the distance to your target.

 Learn other useful primitive survival skills outdoors by watching this video from Wilderness Pioneers:

 Learning how to use a slingshot is one of the most useful primitive skills you can acquire.
 But while it’s really fun to use, a slingshot can also be dangerous and cause unintended harm to others.

 Aside from using a slingshot, what other primitive skills do you know?
 Share your thoughts in the comments section below!

 - Primitive Survival Skills: Surviving Without Tools And Supplies

 - Knife Sharpening Tools | A Must-Have For Your Blade

 - 8 Ways To Generate Electricity At Home